Seven Strategies for People with Asthma During COVID-19

 The CDC recommends keeping an emergency supply (30 days’ worth) of your asthma medications on hand so you don’t risk running out if you need to quarantine, become sick, or otherwise can’t make it to the pharmacy.

 If you fill your prescription with Alto, we want to assure you that we are fully prepared to deliver your asthma medications throughout the COVID-19 pandemic.
 We offer free, contactless drop-offs with every single prescription, so you’ll receive your refills on time from the comfort and safety of home.

 There has been misleading information circulating online about inhaled corticosteroids (i.e. Flovent, Qvar, Pulmicort, and Asmanex)—a standard asthma treatment—possibly increasing the risk of contracting COVID-19.
 At the same time, other articles suggest ICS as a potential treatment for COVID-19.

 Experts are clear: there is not enough evidence to prove these assertions, and discontinuing treatment or misusing medications poses a real danger to people with asthma.
 If you have any concerns about your medications, continue to use them as prescribed, and reach out to your healthcare provider.
-Alto’s pharmacists are also on call to answer your questions by phone, text, or in-app chat.
+Alto’s pharmacists are also on call to answer your questions by phone or in-app secure messaging.

 Watch for Symptoms

 The symptoms of an asthma attack (wheezing, shortness of breath, chest tightness, and coughing) bear some similarities to the emergency warning signs of COVID-19 (trouble breathing, pain or pressure in the chest, confusion, and bluish lips or face)